Egyptian Federation of American Football

 The Egyptian Federation of American Football (EFAF) is a league governing body of the sport of American Football in Egypt and is responsible for all regulatory, competitive, performance and development aspects of the game.
 EFAF was founded in December 2014 by three people: Abdelrahman Hafez, Ali Rafeek and Amr Hebbo.

 EFAF currently has eight affiliated teams; with more than 800 registered individuals.
 The teams are: The Cairo Bears, The GUC Eagles, The Cairo Hellhounds, The MSA Tigers, The AUC Titans, The Cairo Wolves, The Cairo Warriors and The Gezira Thunder.

-EFAF is a socially responsible organization seeking the expansion, popularization, and development of American Football in Egypt, in both its tackle and flag formats.
-Faced with challenges through the introducing of the culture, ethics, and values of the sport, a complete systemic approach was the foundation of the vision, offering constructive training programs and competitions for youth as well as seasoned athletes.

-A Football Academy for all age groups was set-up as a pillar for learning the basics of American Football and therefore, evolve the knowledge of the sport.
-Coaching and referees clinics hosted by experienced football individuals and experts to ensure proper education on all levels and consistency of performance throughout our activities.
+A Football Academy for all age groups was set-up for learning the basics of American Football.